sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

  1. Now, open a new tab in the Jump VM and browse the **IPv4 Address**.

-     > **Note** : you will see that your website is Running.
+     > **Note**: you will see that your website is Running.

       ![ss](/images1/0.0.png)

  1. Now, you can paste the **IPv4 Address** in your **Local computer / Personal computer**.You can  observe the **403 Forbidden error**

-      > **Note** : you will see that your website is Blocked outside the Jump VM
+      > **Note**: you will see that your website is Blocked outside the Jump VM

      ![ss](/images/image307.png)

- ## Task 5 : Attack simulation
+ ## Task 5: Attack simulation

 In this task, you will be testing your application for security and perform sample attacks like XSS.
 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end-user.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser-side script, to a different end-user.

-   > **Note** : You can perform this task only after finishing the task 2 and task 3.
+   > **Note**: You can perform this task only after finishing task 2 and task 3.

 1. You can perform a sample attack on your application by passing this `?q=<script>` value at the end of the web application URL or IP address.